woohoolabs/yin/README.md

 /**
  * Provides information about the "jsonapi" member of the current document.
  *
- * The method returns a new JsonApiObject schema object if this member should be present or null
+ * The method returns a new JsonApiObject object if this member should be present or null
  * if it should be omitted from the response.
  *
  * @return JsonApiObject|null